b7s9/french-hallway-v2/src/content/blog/2024-01-25-biophilic-design.md

 description: Inviting nature into the design process, for more human places
 pubDate: Jan 25 2024
 ---
+*This article is a stub, and will be completed later*

 For the past few years I've been fascinated by Biophilic Design as defined by these authors:

 - [The Practice of Biophilic Design](https://www.biophilic-design.com/) - Stephen R. Kellert & Elizabeth F. Calabrese​